 He’s not at the point of his career where you should consider going long.
 Unless he’s your favorite player and you’re not too concerned about the money aspect of it.
 Wait until he comes back and proves himself over the course of a few seasons before you start thinking down the road.
 3/10

-He’s one of this year’s top breakout players so far.
+He was one of the top breakout players of 2020.
 Is it a good time to jump into the Josh Allen rookie card market?